 “Retailing requires a sense of urgency, attention to detail and ability to consistently execute at a high level,” Brown said.
 “But it also provides exposure to business operations, marketing, finance and manufacturing, which has helped me accelerate my personal and career growth in an aggressive environment.”

 Her career strategy has included volunteering for, and positioning herself for, ever-challenging roles that require critical thinking and hard work; roles that have defined her as a talented person, who happens to be a woman.

 Shanita’s story demonstrates how companies like 7-Eleven are working to level the playing field.
 7-Eleven’s Young Professionals Network, for example, helped Shanita familiarize herself with the goals and workings of many departments and allowed her to collaborate with peers in a noncompetitive environment.
-“By interacting in this diverse group, we all gain — and empower — new insights,” she says.
+“By interacting in this diverse group, we all gain — and empower — new insights,” she said.

 Her belief in the power of diversity and inclusion has compelled Shanita to tackle gender bias head-on.
 She frequently encourages young women to pursue degrees and careers that require strong math, technology and analytical skills — skills that lead to senior-level roles.
 And she is not afraid to talk about the common workplace biases that hold women back from assignments that would lead to senior roles.

 “I’m committed to identifying ways to break through barriers,” she said.
 “I’m committed to advocating for other women roles and aligning key stakeholders to effect change.”